FN Model 30-11: Bipod

-Initial the 30-11 was introduced with MAG-58 style bipod, later this evolved to BREN style bipod.
+Initial the 30-11 was introduced with MAG-58 style bipod, later this evolved to BREN style bipod in 1978 (as seen in picture above is one of Twentynine issued to belgium Gendarmerie).

 Introduction

 The rifle was introduced in 1975.
 FN's marketing was predominantly geared towards law enforcement but the Model 30-11 was also shown to military customers.
 It was mainly marketed by FN's Departement Police (department for police).
 English language marketing materials named the system "the untangling machine".
 A subtle reference to the mess hostage situations created, such as the Munich Massacre.

 Unlike standard FN Mauser contracts, the Model 30-11 was not built to order.
 FN kept an amount of rifles and parts in stock due to the specialized features and components sourced from contractors.
 FN purchased quite a few parts and accessories from vendors including the US.
-Model 1907 pattern sling, the German built 4x24mm scope, the night vision scope, the Anschutz target sights and UIT rail system with removable sling swivel, and the travel case, which was sourced from US. suppliers.
+Model 1907 pattern sling, the German built 4×24mm scope, the night vision scope, the Anschutz target sights and UIT rail system with removable sling swivel, and the travel case, which was sourced from US. suppliers.
 Customers had the option of purchasing the rifle with an internal 5-round magazine or removable 10-round magazine.
 The 10—round magazine was a modified FN FAL magazine that fit in a special trigger—guard.
 The removable 30-11 magazines did not function with the FAL rifle.
 The rifles were given serial numbers and not contract numbers.
 FN offered the entire system as a package.
 A customer had the option to buy the entire package or select specific components.

+Midlife update and configuration

+The model FN 30-11 has different model and configuration.
+The original (configuration 1975) was issued with a FN MAG style bipod and barrel, later (configuration 1978) these were issued with Bren style bipod and Delcour barrel with muzzle brake, also different scope mounts where added like the EAW pivot mount.
+Configuration 1981 the stock changed.

+Ammo

+As described in the book 'PolitieBewapening' where the use of the FN 30-11 is described.
+The preferred ammo was the Sierra Match King 168 grain HPBT, 2.91 gram of powder gave speed of 805 m/s made by FN.
+Also the armor-penetrating ammo of Dynamit Nobel was used.

+Purpose and usage

+The Munich tragedy became the catalyst for the formation of specialized anti-terrorism law enforcement units, including sniper units.
+Already at the time Germany was plagued by terrorist groups and their influence would only spread throughout western Europe.
+From the 1970s up to the 1990s, groups such as the Rote Armee Fraktion (Red Army Faction), Black September, Abu Nidal, Action Directe, CCC (Cellules Communistes Combattantes - Communist Combatant Cells), ETA (Euskadi Ta Askatasuna), Hezbollah, IRA (Irish Republican Army), PI.O (Palestinian Liberation Organization), Popular Front for the Liberation of Palestine (PFLP), Brigate Rosse (Red Brigades), and 17 November, operated in western Europe.
+Most of these groups were based on either communist or radical Islamic ideologies.